 I first visited New Haven over a weekend, and it’s such a fun place to visit for a weekend or a stopover on a road trip.
 I’d recommend fall as one of the best times to visit because the changing foliage can be beautiful, especially over the Yale University campus.
 It looks like the perfect quintessential New England Ivy League college town.

-We started our weekend with a complimentary Yale campus tour.
-Tours are offered on a regular basis (check the schedule on the link above), and are led by students who provide a unique, personal perspective to the tour.
-Tours are not offered during regular school vacations, and these tours are geared most towards tourists.
-Perspective students should schedule a separate tour through the admissions office.
+We started our weekend with a complimentary Yale University campus tour.
+Tours are offered on a regular basis (check the schedule on the link above) and are led by students who provide a unique, personal perspective to the tour.

 More New Haven Dining